The Rural Renewal program in Jasper is suspended until November 2025.

 About the position:

-The primary role of this position is to perform and document preventative and corrective maintenance on the Municipality of Jasper’s vehicles and equipment as required.
+The primary role of this position is to assist the Fleet Technician with performing and documenting preventative and corrective maintenance on the Municipality of Japer’s vehicles and equipment as required.
+This person will also operate the Municipality of Jasper’s heavy equipment as required, facilitating scheduled and emergency operational needs including hauling, earthworks and snow clearing.

 Work performed:

-• Perform preventative and corrective maintenance of all small engines; motorized and non-motorized equipment; light, medium, and heavy-duty vehicles including Emergency Service Vehicles;
+- Perform preventative and corrective maintenance of all small engines; motorized and nonmotorized equipment; light, medium, and heavy-duty vehicles including Emergency Services Vehicles

-• Engage and participate in Municipality of Jasper safety policies and procedures;
+- Engage and participate in Municipality of Jasper safety policies and procedures; and

 Qualifications & experience: Your resume and cover letter must clearly describe how you meet the following qualifications:

-• Heavy Equipment Technician with a minimum 3 years of experience;
+- Heavy equipment operation with a minimum of 3 year's experience;

-CLICK HERE TO VIEW THE FULL JOB DESCRIPTION FOR FLEET TECHNICIAN
+CLICK HERE TO VIEW THE FULL JOB DESCRIPTION FOR FLEET MECHANIC

 How to apply: Submit a resume and cover letter in PDF format outlining your qualifications, experience and any relevant documentation to Human Resources: humanresources@jasper-alberta.ca